1. CloverDX Designer tutorial

 ctg 0320

 Figure 9.
-Selecting a folder for the graph and a name of a new graph
+Selecting a folder for the graph and a name of a new graph.
+By default, graphs go into the graph folder in the project.

 ctg 0410

-If Palette is not displayed, click an arrow in the right top of the Graph Editor pane.
-This way the Palette will remain opened until you fold it.
+If the Palette is not displayed, click an arrow in the right top of the Graph Editor pane.
+This way, the Palette will remain opened until you fold it.

 ctg 0420

 Figure 11.
-Placing the first component to the Graph Editor pane
+Placing the first component to the Graph Editor canvas.

 creating graph 030